Naftogaz: 2014–present

 In the first half of 2022, Naftogaz had a deficit of $1.6 billion and as a consequence, went into default.

+In October 2023, the head of Naftogaz, Oleksiy Chernyshov, said that the company does not plan to renew the contract with Russian gas company Gazprom, which ends at the end of 2024.
+He named the needs of European partners as the only reason why Ukraine still pumps Russian gas.

 Three Gas Wars

 The first war

 According to Gazprom, in February 1993, Ukraine's debt exceeded 138 billion rubles.

-That year Gazprom signed an agreement in Warsaw on the construction of a transit gas pipeline "Yamal – Western Europe" bypassing Ukraine through the territory of Poland.
+That year Gazprom signed an agreement in Warsaw on the construction of a transit gas pipeline "Yamal–Europe pipeline" bypassing Ukraine via the territory of Poland.
 In August, the export of energy resources to Ukraine was first terminated for five days.

 In 1994, there were stops of gas supplies and new debt repayment requirements by transferring rights to Ukrainian gas pipelines and enterprises.

-In 1997, a so called Agreement on friendship, cooperation and partnership with Russia, and a set of agreements on the Black Sea Fleet were signed.
+In 1997, the Treaty on Friendship, Cooperation, and Partnership between Ukraine and the Russian Federation, colloquially known as the 1997 Friendship Treaty, was signed under the auspices of the United Nations in Kiev.
+The treaty included provisions on respecting territorial integrity, financial and economic cooperation, cultural and informational exchange, and the Black Sea Fleet.
+Upon going into effect, the treaty annulled the 1990 treaty between the RSFR and USFR.

 The second war

-At the end of 2005, Gazprom in negotiations with Ukraine on the mode of transit and gas supplies has decided to increase gas price from 50–80$ to 160–170$ per thousand m³, motivating it a level of medium-European prices.
-Ukraine refused to sign contracts for gas supply till 2006.
+At the end of 2005, Gazprom, in negotiations with Ukraine on the mode of transit and gas supplies, decided to increase gas price from 50–80$ to 160–170$ per thousand m³.
+Ukraine refused to sign contracts for gas supply until 2006.

 On January 1, 2009, gas was discontinued for Ukraine, and since January 5, Gazprom decreased its supply for European consumers.

-On April 21, 2010 in Kharkiv Viktor Yanukovych and Dmitry Medvedev signed a new agreement on the cost of procurement and transit of gas through the Ukrainian GTS, linking a decrease in the price of 30% with a continuation of the Rent Agreement in Sevastopol for 25 years, by 2042.
+On April 21, 2010, in Kharkiv Viktor Yanukovych and Dmitry Medvedev signed a new agreement on the cost of procurement and transit of gas through the Ukrainian GTS, linking a decrease in the price of 30% with a continuation of the Rent Agreement for Sevastopol Naval Base for 25 years, by 2042.

 Gazprom and Naftogaz Association

 In July 2010, Prime Minister of Ukraine Mykola Azarov said that the Government of Ukraine is negotiating the creation of a gas transportation consortium between Ukraine, the EU and Russia.

-On January 25, 2011 EU Energy Commissioner Günther Oettinger first stated that the allocation of funds of the EU for modernization of the Ukrainian GTS depends on the guarantees of Russia to the gas market to Europe, and advised the authorities to persuade the Russian side to refuse to build a "Southern Stream" gas pipeline and finance modernization of the Ukrainian GTS.
+On January 25, 2011 EU Energy Commissioner Günther Oettinger first stated that the allocation of funds of the EU for modernization of the Ukrainian GTS depends on the guarantees of Russia to the gas market to Europe, and advised the authorities to persuade the Russian side to refuse to build a Southern Stream gas pipeline and to finance modernization of the Ukrainian GTS.
 Oettinger mentioned that the total bandwidth in the 2011–2012 submarine gas pipeline with a capacity of 55 billion m³ and the projected gas pipeline "Southern Flood" with a capacity of 63 billion m³ will be 118 billion m³ and will allow Russia to supply gas to the EU without the help of Ukraine or Belarus.